Ellaermeg/Eliah-Masters/README.md

 # Predicting Microbial Traits from Genome Annotations

 This repository contains the code and analysis for predicting microbial traits from genome annotations, as part of a master's thesis project.
-The goal of this project is to leverage machine learning techniques to predict the trophic levels and other traits of microorganisms based on their genomic data.
+The goal of this project is to leverage machine learning techniques to predict traits/phenotypes of microorganisms based on their genome annotations.

 ## Table of Contents